nachiket-kumar/terraform-interview-notes/Readme.md

 You can find more information on using modules from the Terraform Public Registry in the Terraform documentation: https://www.terraform.io/docs/configuration/modules.html

-11. Anyone can publish and share modules on the Terraform Public Registry, and meeting the requirements for publishing a module is extremely easy.
+`11`.
+Anyone can publish and share modules on the Terraform Public Registry, and meeting the requirements for publishing a module is extremely easy.

 What are some of the requirements that must be met in order to publish a module on the Terraform Public Registry?
 (Any Three)

-a.The module must be on GitHub and must be a public repo. b.Module repositories must use this three-part name format, terraform-<PROVIDER>-<NAME>. c.The registry uses tags to identify module versions.
+- The module must be on GitHub and must be a public repo.
+- Module repositories must use this three-part name format, terraform-<PROVIDER>-<NAME>.
+- The registry uses tags to identify module versions.
 Release tag names must be for the format x.y.z, and can optionally be prefixed with a v .

 The requirement for release tag names to follow the x.y.z format and optionally be prefixed with a 'v' is valid, as it ensures consistency and clarity in versioning for modules on the Terraform Public Registry. x.y.z tags for releases.
 The registry uses tags to identify module versions.
 Release tag names must be a semantic version, which can optionally be prefixed with a v.
 For example, v1.0.4 and 0.9.2.
 To publish a module initially, at least one release tag must be present.
 Tags that don't look like version numbers are ignored.

 https://developer.hashicorp.com/terraform/registry/modules/publish#requirements

-12. The terraform state command can indeed be used to modify the current state by removing items.
+12. The `terraform state `command can indeed be used to modify the current state by removing items.
 This is useful for managing the state of resources in Terraform.
-    The terraform state command and its subcommands can be used for various tasks related to the Terraform state.
-Some of the tasks that can be performed using the terraform state command are:
+    The `terraform state` command and its subcommands can be used for various tasks related to the Terraform state.
+Some of the tasks that can be performed using the `terraform state` command are:

-Inspecting the Terraform state: The terraform state show subcommand can be used to display the current state of a Terraform configuration.
+Inspecting the Terraform state: The `terraform state` show subcommand can be used to display the current state of a Terraform configuration.
 This can be useful for verifying the current state of resources managed by Terraform.

-Updating the Terraform state: The terraform state mv and terraform state rm subcommands can be used to move and remove resources from the Terraform state, respectively.
+Updating the Terraform state: The `terraform state mv` and `terraform state rm` subcommands can be used to move and remove resources from the Terraform state, respectively.

-Pulling and pushing the Terraform state: The terraform state pull and terraform state push subcommands can be used to retrieve and upload the Terraform state from and to a remote backend, respectively.
+Pulling and pushing the Terraform state: The `terraform state pull` and `terraform state push `subcommands can be used to retrieve and upload the Terraform state from and to a remote backend, respectively.
 This is useful when multiple users or systems are working with the same Terraform configuration.

-Importing resources into Terraform: The terraform state import subcommand can be used to import existing resources into the Terraform state.
+Importing resources into Terraform: The `terraform state import` subcommand can be used to import existing resources into the Terraform state.
 This allows Terraform to manage resources that were created outside of Terraform.

 By using the terraform state command and its subcommands, users can manage and manipulate the Terraform state in various ways, helping to ensure that their Terraform configurations are in the desired state.